 What to do in Clarke Quay

-Although it’s within close walking distance of some of Singapore’s top tourist attractions.
-But don’t let it distract you: There are plenty of great things to see & do in Clarke Quay itself…
+Clarke Quay is within walking distance of many of Singapore’s top tourist attractions.
+But don’t let it distract you: There are plenty of great things to see & do in Clarke Quay itself!

 Embark on a Singapore River cruise

-The cruise drifts alongside the riverbanks through the other two main quays—Boat Quay, Robertson Quay.
+The cruise drifts alongside the riverbanks through the other two main riverside quays—Boat Quay, Robertson Quay.
 After taking in all their colourful charms, it sails into Marina Bay.

-You’ll also catch a glimpse of places like Makansutra Gluttons Bay, Esplanade, and the iconic Merlion statue at the mouth of the river.
+On the cruise, be sure to always catch a glimpse of Makansutra Gluttons Bay and Esplanade – Theatres by the Bay.
+The iconic Merlion statue, located at the mouth of the river, is also on route.

 Breathe in some fresh air at Fort Canning Park